 Chronic angle-closure glaucoma

 This type of glaucoma manifests similarly to open-angle glaucoma Primary Open-Angle Glaucoma Primary open-angle glaucoma is a syndrome of optic nerve damage associated with an open anterior chamber angle and an elevated or sometimes average intraocular pressure (IOP).
 Symptoms are a... read more .
 Some patients have ocular redness, discomfort, blurred vision, or headache that lessens with sleep (perhaps because of sleep-induced miosis and posterior displacement of the lens by gravity).
-On gonioscopy, the angle is narrow, and peripheral anterior synechiae (adhesions between the peripheral iris and angle structure causing blockage of trabecular meshwork and/or ciliary body face), also called peripheral anterior synechiae (PAS), may be seen.
+On gonioscopy, the angle is narrow, and peripheral anterior synechiae (PAS), which are adhesions between the peripheral iris and angle structure causing blockage of trabecular meshwork and/or ciliary body face, may be seen.
 IOP may be normal but is usually higher in the affected eye.

 Diagnosis of Angle-Closure Glaucoma